codeLabs-summer2021/3D-Model-World/README.md

 This will allow the user to find any Sketchfab model and add it to your map in real time.
 See [https://dev.to/omar4ur/how-to-load-sketchfab-models-directly-in-a-threejs-app-5anb](https://dev.to/omar4ur/how-to-load-sketchfab-models-directly-in-a-threejs-app-5anb).

+Alertnatively, or in addition, you can integrate with the [Cesium ion API](https://cesium.com/learn/ion/ion-oauth2/) to allow its users to bring their 3D models to the map.
+The advantage there is Cesium ion models are already geolocated.

 5. **Develop a UI for positioning models in the app**

 For models that users add, it would be nice to be able to position and rotate them within the app.
 The easiest thing to start with is a simple HTML fields for position and orientation.